Universal-Basic-Compute/serenissima/docs/architecture/building-creation.md

    - Toggle buttons for different building modes
    - Integration with other building-related tools

-5. **PlaceableObjectManager**: Unified component for creating placeable objects.
+5. **PlaceableObjectManager**: Unified component for placing objects.
-   - Handles the UI for object placement (buildings, docks, etc.)
+   - Handles placement of buildings
-   - Validates placement against type-specific constraints
+   - Applies type-specific constraints and validation
-   - Provides rotation controls
+   - Provides consistent UI for object placement
-   - Creates object data and communicates with services
+   - Supports rotation and positioning
-   - Uses strategy pattern for type-specific behavior

 ### Domain Logic